lambda-dom/weidu_library/lib/docs/components.md

 `clone_resource STR_VAR resource ext dest patch = "*"`

 Clones existing resource `resource` with extension `ext` as `dest` (*same* extension) and patches it with `patch`.
 The argument `patch` is the name of a patch function to call and it must be in scope if provided.
 No arguments are passed to the patch function.
 The function will FAIL if a similarly named resource already exists in game.

+## D. Data copying.

+note(s):
+* all the functions in this section are action functions.

+This group of functions deals with copying resources into folders other than override.

+`copy_data_resource STR_VAR dir resource dest_dir`

+Copy `resource`, located in `dir`, into dir `dest_dir`.
+Function FAIL's if a similarly named resource already exists.